Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - 2nd argument: An item ingredient
 - 3rd argument: An item ingredient
 - *Optional 4th argument*: A number, the minimum tier of anvil the recipe may be completed on, defaults to `-1`{:.n}
+- *Optional 5th argument*: A boolean, if the lowest forging bonus of the input stacks should be copied to the result, defaults to `false`{:.p}

 {: #welding-example }